 Wage garnishment is a mechanism the IRS uses, which involves taking a portion of your paycheck to repay overdue tax debt.
-This scenario can be a real problem if you’re a low-income earner, but the good news is that there are ways to prevent the IRS from taking money out of your paycheck.
+This scenario can be a real problem if you’re a low-income earner.
+The good news, however, is that there are ways to prevent the IRS from taking money out of your paycheck.

 Interested in learning more?
-Read on as the next section discusses how the IRS garnish wages.
+Read on as the next section discusses how the IRS garnishes wages.

 How will the IRS Notify You About the Wage Garnishment